Customer Data Management: How to Gather Customer Data Correctly

 - The platforms are driven by first-party data, meaning CDPs almost exclusively run on the data collected by your marketing initiatives.
 Though it’s more personalized and based on real client information, this all has to be collected, and you might find yourself lacking the quantity of data needed to run marketing initiatives at full steam.

 Here’s a quick tally of our results:

-As the table depicts, the most time- and cost-efficient way to manage customer information, is to use an all-in-one Customer Data Platform.
+As the table clearly shows, the most timely and cost-efficient way to manage customer information is to use an all-in-one customer data platform.